MicrosoftDocs/learn/learn-pr/quantum/qsharp-explore-key-concepts-quantum-computing/includes/4-interference-quantum-computing.md

 Interference is one of the basic principles behind the power of quantum computing.
-Quantum interference can be harnessed to cancel the amplitudes of states that don't help you solve the problem.
-They can also be used to increase the amplitudes of states that lead you to the solution.
+Quantum interference can be harnessed to cancel the amplitudes of states that don't help you solve the problem, while increasing the amplitudes of states that lead you to the solution.

 In the next part, you'll see how you can use Q# to explore quantum interference.